Agentic coding with R workshop

 Looking forward to seeing you during the workshop!

-Join our workshop on Effective Data Visualization in R in Scientific Contexts, which is a part of our workshops for Ukraine series!
+Join our workshop on R Package Development in Positron, which is a part of our workshops for Ukraine series!

 Here’s some more info: